devops4cloud/fintech_module2_challenge/README.md

    - [How to install Python](https://www.python.org/downloads/)
    - [How to install Pip ](https://pip.pypa.io/en/stable/installation/)

-   Install PIP and Questionary
+   Once you have installed Python and PIP, you can install Questionary and Fire
-   > pip install questionary
+   > pip install questionary <br>
-   > pip install fire
+   > pip install fire <br>

 ---